CU-Denver-UQ/LUQ/README.md

 ## End-to-End Workflow
 The workflow for using LUQ is designed to be as straightforward and simple as possible.
-The three initial ingredients for using LUQ are the predicted time series, observed time series, and the data collection times, `predicted_time_series`, `observed_time_series`, and `times`, respectively.
+The two initial ingredients needed for using LUQ is the predicted data (predicted_data) and observed data (observed_data).
+However, the observed data is optional and can be added after instantiation using the set_observations method allowing observations to be used as available.

 These are used to instantiate the LUQ object:

     from luq import LUQ
-    learn = LUQ(predicted_time_series, observed_time_series, times)
+    learn = LUQ(predicted_data, observed_data)

 ### Filtering data (approximating dynamics)
 Next, the data is filtered.
-We fit piecewise linear splines with both adaptive numbers of knots and adaptive knot placement to approximate underlying dynamical responses.
-It is then possible to approximate the underlying dynamical response to arbitrary pointwise accuracy if both a sufficiently high frequency for collecting data and number of knots are used.
-The splines are then evaluated at (possibly) new time values, resulting in "filtered" data.
+This is done using either piecewise linear splines or with a weighted sum of Gaussians.
+The splines approach uses both adaptive numbers of knots and adaptive knot placement to approximate underlying dynamical responses allowing approximating the underlying dynamical response to arbitrary pointwise accuracy if both a sufficiently high frequency for collecting data and number of knots are used.
+The Gaussian function approach uses a similar adaptive approach with the number of Gaussians used and fits the Gaussian locations, shape, and weight.
+The Gaussian approach also allows other capabilities of removing polynomial trends prior to fitting and adding a polynomial of degree 1, 2, or 3 to the weighted sum of Gaussians to be fitted.
+With either approach, the learned functional response is evaluated at (possibly) new coordinates (filtered_data_coordinates) resulting in "filtered" data.

-In LUQ, this is done by:
+In LUQ, this is done as follows with the first example filtering the data using splines and the second example filtering the data using Gaussians and polynomials.

-    learn.filter_data(time_start_idx=time_start_idx, time_end_idx=time_end_idx,
+    learn.filter_data(filter_method='splines',
+                         filtered_data_coordinates=filtered_data_coordinates,
+                         predicted_data_coordinates=predicted_data_coordinates,
+                         observed_data_coordinates=observed_data_coordinates,
+                         tol=tol,
-                     num_filtered_obs=num_filtered_obs, tol=tol, min_knots=min_knots,
+                         min_knots=min_knots,
                          max_knots=max_knots)

-where `time_start_idx` is the index of the beginning of the time window, `time_end_idx` is the index of the end of the time window, `num_filtered_obs` is the number of uniformly spaced filtered observations to take, `tol`, `min_knots`, and `max_knots` are the tolerance, minimum, and maximum number of knots.
+    learn.filter_data(filter_method='rbf',
+                         filtered_data_coordinates=filtered_data_coordinates,
+                         predicted_data_coordinates=predicted_data_coordinates,
+                         observed_data_coordinates=observed_data_coordinates,
+                         num_rbf_list=num_rbf_list,
+                         remove_trend=remove_trend,
+                         add_poly=add_poly,
+                         poly_deg=poly_deg,
+                         initializer=initializer)

+where 'filtered_data_coordinates' are the coordinates at which the fitted function is evaluated, 'predicted_data_coordinates' and 'observed_data_coordinates' are the predicted and observed data coordinates respectively, and the other parameters are particular to the fitting methods for fitting splines or Gaussians.
+Use help(luq.LUQ.filter_data_splines) or help(luq.LUQ.filter_data_rbfs) for paramter details.

 ### Clustering and classifying data (learning and classifying dynamics)
 Next, we learn and classify the dynamics.